tkshnwesper/JMdict-Parser/README.md

 ## Usage

-1. Head over to the [JMdict](http://www.edrdg.org/jmdict/edict_doc.html) website and download the version of the dictionary file suitable for you.
-Also, you would need to extract it, since it is previously archived.
+* Head over to the [JMdict](http://www.edrdg.org/jmdict/edict_doc.html) website and download the version of the dictionary file suitable for you.
+Also, you would need to extract it as it would be archived.

-2. Install the CLI.
+* Install the CLI.
 See [here](#Installation).

-3. You may run the it as follows:
+* You may run the it as follows:

 ```ShellSession
 jmdict-parser <your_edict_file>
 ```

+* This would generate a `.json` file in the same location as the original file.

 ## Download a sample

-I have already created one for the English **only** JMdict file.
-You can grab it from [here](https://droppy.cryf.in/$/qfxsg).
+I have already created one for the English only JMdict file.
+You may download it from [here](https://droppy.cryf.in/$/qfxsg).